CBD myth and facts explored!

 This a pretty common misconception which I can understand why.
 CBD is derived from Cannabis, that's correct.
 Cannabis can be defined as Hemp OR marijuana but even if CBD comes from marijuana it does not give you a high (if that's the only thing your taking from the plant extract).
 Marijuana is high in THC(Tetrahydrocannabinol) and low in CBD but Hemp is high in CBD and very low in THC.

-None of our products we sell on our site has nearly enough THC to give you a high.
+None of the products we sell on our site has nearly enough THC to give you a high.
 We specialize in CBD not THC.
 In order to know what you are getting make sure it's clearly marked on the bottle or at least you have access to the Lab Reports.

 3) Hemp seed oil is CBD oil.

-Hemp seed oil is something you might find in your local nutritional store and on it's own it does have lots of great nutrients including omega-3, fatty acids and so on but it does NOT contain CBD.
+Hemp seed oil is something you might find in your local nutritional store and on its own it does have lots of great nutrients including omega-3, fatty acids and so on but it does NOT contain CBD.
 Hemp seed oil is also derived from cannabis but they are not the same.
 Hemp seed oil is manufactured by pressing the hemp seeds which do not contain any CBD or THC for that matter and has no psychoactive properties.

 4) I took CBD for a few days to a week and did not notice any difference.

-This is probably the worst thing i hear and likely is based on a consumer either buying it online without any education or being sold a product and not knowing exactly how to take the product.
+This is probably the worst thing I hear and likely is based on a consumer either buying it online without any education or being sold a product and not knowing exactly how to take the product.

-If you are someone without a ailment you might not find any relief from this product because you have nothing to fix.
-You might feel a overall general relaxation but it's sort of like taking a Tylenol or Advil without any symptoms to treat.
+If you are someone without an ailment you might not find any relief from this product because you have nothing to fix.
+You might feel an overall general relaxation but it's sort of like taking a Tylenol or Advil without any symptoms to treat.
 Someone who is taking CBD might think there is a "high" associated but that's not the case at all so they might think it does not work.

 The other part of this problem is there is no specific dosing guideline to taking CBD.
 Someone might be taking too little or too much and they either are not using enough to get benefit from or using too much and wasting the product making it a very expensive product.
-Whoever you are buying CBD from should be able to tell you how to take it, suggestions on first time usage, and set the expectations of using it consistency every day.
+Whoever you are buying CBD from should be able to tell you how to take it, suggestions on the first-time usage, and set the expectations of using it consistency every day.